 So now you know what an oil filter does, the bigger question that not every filter will fit every car.
 Therefore, we have compiled a list of the best oil filters.
 This should therefore allow you to pick one of these filters since there is a greater chance that at least one will fit your vehicle.
 Since these are picked from Amazon, there is an added benefit to this.
 In the automotive section it gives you the option to put in your vehicle details.
 Therefore, when you select one of the filters mentioned below it will instantly tell you if it supports your car or not.

-- Exclusive FILTECH media technology screens out more harmful contaminants for greater engine protection
+- Exclusive FILTECH media technology screens out more harmful particles and dirt, preventing premature wear and engine failure

-- Strong steel base plates and housings prevent warpage, leaks and poor fit
+- OE fit ensured through strong steel base plates and housings that prevent warpage, leaks and poor fit

 Hopefully this article has been of some use to you and that you’re now able to decide to decide on which oil filter to buy for your car.